atakocabas/CENG453_20231_Group15_frontend/README.md

     - Each city worth 2 points.
     - Having longest path worth 2 points.
     - If a player reaches 8 points, the game ends.

+## AI Strategy
+If AI player has enough resources to build a road, it randomly builds a road.
+Then, if AI player has enough resources to build a settlement, it randomly builds a settlement.
+Then, if AI player has enough resources to build a city, it randomly builds a city.